Logan-Draper/8-Bit-RISC-V-Console/README.md

 | 13   | r                   | [r:0]  | n/a    |
 | 14   | i                   | [i]    | n/a    |
 | 15   | m                   | [m:0]  | n/a    |

+- [x:y] means the top 4 bits represent x, the lower 4 bits represent y
+- [y] means the entire 8-bits are dedicated to y
+- `r` is a register reference, which uses the value in the register directly
+- `m` is a register reference, which uses the value in the register as a zero page offset
+- `i` is an 8-bit immediate